baldmer/baldmer.github.io/_posts/2020-05-20-apache2-php74-installation.md

 tags: [Linux, PHP]
 ---

-Recently I installed the recent versions of `PHP` and `Apache2`.
-In this post I will describe the steps I took to run the latest version of these tools on `Ubuntu 16.04`.
+In this post, I will describe the steps I took to run the latest version of `PHP` and `Apache2` on `Ubuntu 16.04`.
 I used to experiment a lot with `Linux` `Apache` `MySQL` and `PHP` (`LAMP`) configurations when I was studying my Bachelor's Degree.
-The installation procedure remains very similar to the one ten years ago.
+Even though the technologies have evolved, the installation procedure remains very similar to the one ten years ago.

 #### Install Personal Package Archives PPA